apache/druid/docs/api-reference/sql-api.md

 Keep the following in mind when submitting queries to the `sql/statements` endpoint:

-- There are additional context parameters  for `sql/statements`:
+- Apart from the context parameters mentioned [here](../multi-stage-query/reference.md#context-parameters) there are additional context parameters for `sql/statements` specifically:

    - `executionMode`  determines how query results are fetched.
 Druid currently only supports `ASYNC`.
 You must manually retrieve your results after the query completes.
    - `selectDestination` determines where final results get written.
 By default, results are written to task reports.
 Set this parameter to `durableStorage` to instruct Druid to write the results from SELECT queries to durable storage, which allows you to fetch larger result sets.
+For result sets with more than 3000 rows, it is highly recommended to use `durableStorage`.
 Note that this requires you to have [durable storage for MSQ enabled](../operations/durable-storage.md).

-- The only supported value for `resultFormat` is JSON LINES.

 #### Responses